 Quick Answer

 Yes, ADHD can qualify for the Disability Tax Credit Canada in 2026 under the mental functions category.
 Approval depends on documented restrictions in memory, problem-solving, goal-setting, or adaptive functioning that are present at least 90% of the time.
-Severe ADHD with marked daily impairment qualifies more readily than mild or well-managed ADHD.
+Severe ADHD with well-documented marked daily impairment may provide clearer support than mild or well-managed ADHD, but CRA decides eligibility from Form T2201.

 ADHD is assessed under "mental functions necessary for everyday life", one of the 13 basic activities of daily living recognized by CRA.
 This category covers impairments in: